Postgraduate Course

 UK entry requirements

-• One satisfactory reference (either academic or professional).
+• One satisfactory reference (either an academic reference or a work-based reference)

-You must also have a satisfactory enhanced Disclosure and Barring Service (DBS) Check (including child and adult barred list check) this is organised by the University.
+You must also have a satisfactory enhanced Disclosure and Barring Service (DBS) Check (including child and adult barred list check) and a Occupational Health Check - both of these are organised by the University.

 For this course, you will be required to register for the DBS Update Service (information relating to this service can be found here).
 You will need to register for this within 30 days of your DBS certificate being issued.
 The Update Service costs £13 per year, which the University will reimburse.
 You will need to keep the subscription to this Service active for the duration of your course.